TheRealMichaelWang/Write/README.md

 # Write
-A word processing program for rich text files.
+A Free word processing program for rich text files, that can also do your vocabulary homework.